-WPD BWC Data Access
+RCSO BWC Data Access

-Any requests for access to BWC data by data subjects would be facilitated by Chief Steinbringer in accordance with the provisions of §13.825 Subd.
+Any requests for access to BWC data by data subjects would be facilitated by Chief Deputy Eidsmoe in accordance with the provisions of §13.825 Subd.
 4(b).

-WPD BWC data is shared with other law enforcement agencies for evidentiary purposes only.
-All such requests must be made to Chief Steinbringer by the requesting agency's chief law enforcement officer (CLEO).
-These requests are normally made via email, which creates an audit trail.
-Existing verbal agreements between WPD and other area law enforcement agencies address data classification, destruction and security requirements, as specified in §13.825 Subd.
+RCSO BWC data is shared with other law enforcement agencies for evidentiary purposes only.
+All such requests must be made to Sheriff Gust or Chief Deputy Eidsmoe by the requesting agency's chief law enforcement officer (CLEO).
+Existing verbal agreements between RCSO and other area law enforcement agencies address data classification, destruction and security requirements, as specified in §13.825 Subd.
 8(b).

-We recommend such requests continue to be made via email or in other written form, and include a brief explanation of the law enforcement purpose for the request.
+We recommend such requests be made in writing and include a brief explanation of the law enforcement purpose for the request.
+This could be accomplished through email.
 A file of these requests should be maintained for audit purposes.

-WPD BWC Data Classification
+RCSO BWC Data Classification